 Very early spring, when the ground becomes workable but before or just as the grass' new growth starts, is the time to divide a warm-season ornamental grass.
-Varieties include big blue stem (Andropogon gerardii), which is hardy in USDA zones 4 through 9, tops out at 6 feet tall and changes color as the growing season progresses.
-Another common warm-season variety is switch grass (Panicum virgatum), a moisture-lover with a columnar form.
-Switch grass is hardy in USDA zones 5 through 9.
+Varieties include big blue stem (Andropogon gerardii, zones 4-9), tops out at 6 feet tall and changes color as the growing season progresses.
+Another common warm-season variety is switch grass (Panicum virgatum, zones 3-9), a moisture-lover with a columnar form.

 Division and Replanting Techniques

 Whether division takes place in early spring or early fall, watering the ornamental grass' soil thoroughly about one hour before dividing the plant softens the ground.
 Cut the plant's foliage to about 6 inches tall.
 Using a sharp spade, dig all the way around the grass clump, and lift it from the ground.
 Divide the clump into two or more pieces by using the spade, a sharp garden knife or a small axe to separate roots.